-- Student must be a currently enrolled undergraduate or graduate degree-seeking Ohio University (Athens Campus) student in the semester in which the funds are being requested with at least half-time to full-time credit hours (6-12 hours).
+- Student must be a currently enrolled undergraduate or graduate degree-seeking Ohio University student in the semester in which the funds are being requested with at least half-time to full-time credit hours (6-12 hours).

 - Student must have a proven record of academic progress verified by earned credits, GPA and good academic standing.